NVIDIA/NVFlare/examples/advanced/xgboost_secure/README.md

 Then we can just run the xgb_vert_secure job as before.

-Please refer to the documentation for more information.
+Please refer to the [documentation]() for more information.

 To add:
 - link to the documentation
-- FL job results and time comparison, specify the computation environment
+- FL job results for horizontal, specify the computation environment